neurophysik/jitcxde_common/docs/index.rst

 	* Does disabling simplification or common-subexpression elimination (for all applicable processing steps) help?
 	* Did you use SymEngine symbols and functions instead of SymPy ones?
 	* Consider using Clang as a compiler.
+	* If the memory used by the compiler is a problem, try to reduce the optimisation level via compiler flags (see `compile_args`), e.g., use `-O0`.

 *	There is a remote chance that you see get a `ValueError`: “assignment destination is read-only” when working with arrays returned from JiTC*DE.
 	This is because the respective array directly accesses JiTC*DE’s internal state for efficiency and if you could write to this, bizarre errors would ensue.